 Work highlights

-- Represented The Estee Lauder Companies Inc. on employee benefit matters, including defined benefit pension plan and 401(k) plan compliance matters, obtaining IRS approvals and advising on participant benefit claims.
+• Represented The Estee Lauder Companies Inc. on employee benefit matters, including advice on complex defined benefit pension plans and 401(k) plan compliance matters, drafting plan amendments and restatements and obtaining IRS approvals of same.

 Thompson Hine LLP